havron/web/content/about.md

 **Bio**\
-Here is a brief biography suitable for use in talk advertisements, media, etc. The image on this page should be of sufficient resolution for small printing.
+Here is a brief biography suitable for use in talk announcements, media, etc. The [image](/img/self.jpg) on this page should be of sufficient resolution for small printing.

 Sam Havron is a PhD candidate in computer science at Cornell University; he is in